boomlinde/acidforth/README.md

 MIDI control is enabled using keywords in the format `#name:type:n` where `name` is the name by which you will refer to the controller, `type` is the controller type and `n` is the controller ID.
-There are currently three supported controller types
+These are the currently supported controller types:

 * `cc`: continuous controller #n.
 The output value is in the range 0-1.
 * `key` toggle key switch.
 The output value toggles between 0 and 1 every time a note on event for the note `n` is received.
 * `mom` momentary key switch.
-THe output value is 1 while the note `n` is on and 0 when it is off.
+The output value is 1 while the note `n` is on and 0 when it is off.
+* `vel` note velocity.
+The output value is in the range 0-1 and corresponds to the velocity value of the last press of note `n`.

 Once registered using the above syntax, the controllers can be referred to by name.
 Calling the registered word will push the value of the controller to the